MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 Once deployed in Autopilot, you can join devices to Microsoft Entra ID or Active Directory ([Microsoft Entra hybrid join](/azure/active-directory/devices/concept-azure-ad-join-hybrid)), where you can [manage the devices with Intune](/mem/intune/remote-actions/device-management) or [co-manage them with Endpoint Configuration Manager](/mem/configmgr/comanage/overview), which installs the 32-bit x86 ConfigMgr client.

-### Third-party MDM solutions
+### Other MDM solutions

-You may be able to use third-party MDM tools to manage Surface Pro 9 with 5G and Surface Pro X. For details, contact your MDM provider.
+You may be able to use non-Microsoft MDM tools to manage ARM-based Surface devices.
+For details, contact your MDM provider.

 ### Antivirus software